-Aung San Suu Kyi: No ethnic cleansing of Myanmar Muslim minority - BBC News
+Suu Kyi denies Rohingya ethnic cleansing

 Other priorities included creating a peace in a country which has almost continuously been in a state of civil war.

-And then there was the process of giving citizenship to those who had been denied it under the military junta - like the Rohingya.
+And then there was discussion of giving citizenship to those who had been denied it under the military junta - like the Rohingya.

 As for those Rohingya who have fled Myanmar to neighbouring countries, Ms Suu Kyi said: "If they come back they will be safe.
 It is up for them to decide, some have come back.